iceonsun/rsock/README.md

 2. For Windows users, speed is far slow than rsock on mac/Linux. （500-800KB/s  during my test)

-3. For Windows users, you'd better pass --lcapIp arguments instead of -d.
+3. For Windows users, you'd better pass --lcapIp arguments instead of -d. e.g. `--lcapIp=x.x.x.x` Where `x.x.x.x` is your Internet IP.
 Because it's hard to find NIC name for normal users.

+4. For Windows users, rsock doesn't behave very well like it does on Linux and Mac. e.g. On Mac/Linux, rsock can support to watch 1080P youtube video smoothly.
+For windows users, rsock can only support 720P youtube video.

 ### Exit